Vic Purvis

-James Victor Purvis (born November 17, 1943) is a former American football defensive back.
-He played college football for Southern Miss.
+James Victor Purvis (born November 17, 1943) is an American former professional football player who was a defensive back for the Boston Patriots of the American Football League (AFL).
+He played college football for Southern Miss Eagles.

 College career

 Purvis was a member of the Southern Miss Golden Eagles for five seasons, playing on the freshman team and then redshirting his sophomore year.
 He became the Golden Eagles starting quarterback as a redshirt sophomore.
 Over the course of his collegiate career Purvis compiled a record of 18-8-1 while passing for 1,727 yards and eight touchdowns with 21 interceptions and rushing for 1,495 yards and nine touchdowns.
 Purvis was inducted into the Southern Miss Athletic Hall of Fame in 1972.

 Professional career

 Purvis was signed by the Boston Patriots of the American Football League as an undrafted free agent in 1966 to play defensive back and to return kicks.
 Purvis was released by the Patriots on September 16, 1967 after he sustained a career-ending shoulder injury.